Please help me raise funds for CANCER RESEARCH UK by buying one of my books!

 I am a member of the Garnethill Writers' Group, which is run by Dr Cathy McSporran of Glasgow University.
 I'd like to thank Cathy and the group for all their help.

 Furthermore, I'd like to thank CANCER RESEARCH UK for all their research.
-My mother (photo to left) had breast cancer, but one small pill, taken daily, reduced the size of the tumour, and when she died in 2021, aged 98 years, it was from an unrelated illness.
+My mother (photo to left) had breast cancer, and had a mastectomy when aged 80.
+However, when her other breast developed a malignant tumour, one small pill, taken daily, reduced the size of the tumour, and when she died in 2021, aged 98 years, it was from an unrelated illness.

 I also have friends and acquaintances who have recovered from cancer because of the research carried out.
 Sadly, some have passed away.